CSA-FEDERATE/Proposed-BuildingBlocks/BB-CEST/Development-Testing-and-Simulation-Environments/Simulation-and-Emulation-Tools/BB_OSTAR.md

 ## BB Usage
 <!-- Example on how to use BB or link to documentation.
 Should include code snippets, information about usage,
 trainings, skills, examples and how-to's. -->
+Use the OSTAR-Quickstart repository to set up a co-simulation environment where FMI-packaged vehicle models are integrated into CARLA via OSI messages.
+Models communicate through GroundTruth, SensorView, and TrafficUpdate interfaces.
+See https://github.com/DLR-TS/OSTAR-Quickstart for setup and usage instructions.

 ## Known Implementation
 https://github.com/DLR-TS/OSTAR-Quickstart